BlackRock, Vanguard, JPMorgan: Expect Lower Returns

 - They're conservative (which is appropriate for retirement planning)

 The right mindset: Forecasts are not "truth"—they're a scenario to test.
-If your plan fails with institutional forecasts, it's too fragile.
+If your plan fails with forward-looking forecasts, it's too fragile.

 - Vanguard Economic and Market Outlook (vanguard.com/outlook)